pkloczko/qa-recruitment-test/README.md

 - You will need a Node.js installed in the current LTS version (if you don't know where to start, use [Volta](https://volta.sh/)).

 ## Setup
-Clone repo locally and then install the project dependencies using `npm install` and then start the app with `npm run cypress`.
+Clone repo locally and then install the project dependencies using `npm install`.

-It will open Cypress and generate some sample tests and config file.
+To run Cypress use `npm run cypress`.

 ## Task
-We want you to cover the process of adding products to the cart on https://alpaca-community.snowdog.dev/ Don't make orders, keep things simple, let's assume that you have a budget of up to 4 hours to handle that.
+We want you to cover the process of adding products to the cart on https://alpaca-community.snowdog.dev

+Don't make orders, keep things simple, let's assume that you have a budget of up to 4 hours to handle that.

 Remember to commit all related code to the repository.